arafatm/arafatm.github.io/quotes.md

 > To live is the rarest thing in the world.
 Most people exist, that is all -- Oscar Wilde

-> What is it you do to train that is comparable to a pianist practicing scales?”
+> What is it you do to train that is comparable to a pianist practicing scales?"
 If you don’t know the answer to that one, maybe you are doing something wrong or not doing enough.
 Or maybe you are (optimally) not very ambitious

 > To cherish the ego is to cherish misery -- Alan Watts